-Before joining 100RC, Chris managed the paid marketing practice at Blue State Digital, the agency best known for its work on both of President Obama’s election campaigns, supervising a team of planners and strategists and overseeing the agency’s global media engagements for leading international nonprofits, political candidates and causes, advocacy organizations, and brands, including US Fund for UNICEF, the United States Olympic Committee, and Google.
+Before joining 100RC, Chris managed the digital media practice at Blue State Digital, the agency best known for its work on both of President Obama’s election campaigns, supervising a team of planners and strategists and overseeing the agency’s global media engagements for leading international nonprofits, political candidates and causes, advocacy organizations, and brands, including US Fund for UNICEF, the United States Olympic Committee, and Google.

 Chris holds a Bachelor of Arts (B.A.) from Wesleyan University and a Master of Business Administration (M.B.A.) from New York University’s Stern School of Business.
-Chris is a finisher of the Chicago and New York City marathons.
+Chris is a marathon runner, lover of maps of all kinds and separated bike lanes.